 Obsessive nearly to a fault, Dennis and Dave would often become utterly engrossed in some new DOS-based computer game via the 6300 (in the same way they became engrossed in things like mail-order blow guns, palindromes or the album art of David Bowie).
 Invariably, they would play new video-game pursuits late into the night.
 Rarely, however, would Rose outlast the Bone.

-One night Rose and Bone secured some flight simulator software that enabled them to “fly” Piper Cubs, in real time, with functional control panels.
+One night Rose and Bone secured some flight simulator software that enabled them to “fly” virtual Piper Cubs, in real time, with functional control panels.
 After watching Rose navigate his way from Boston to New York City, I went to bed.
 It was interesting but quickly became tedious as the screen went a dull, blank green when one left Greater Boston.
-Such primitive graphic cards didn’t show any topographical detail until one approached Laguardia.
+Such primitive graphic cards didn’t show any topographical detail at all until one approached Laguardia.